aliwocha/LinguApp/README.md

 ## **Lingu App**

-The app is made for learning english vocabulary and its trasnlation to polish language.
+The app is made for learning english vocabulary and its translation to polish language.
 It has two major functionalities:
 * adding new words to the database,
 * language test that involves correct translation of randomly generated words from the database.